A Lost Lady

 A Lost Lady is a 1923 novel by American writer Willa Cather.
-It tells the story of Marian Forrester and her husband, Captain Daniel Forrester, who live in the Western town of Sweet Water along the Transcontinental Railroad.
-Throughout the story, Marian—a wealthy married socialite—is pursued by a variety of suitors and her social decline mirrors the end of the American frontier.
-The work had a significant influence on F. Scott Fitzgerald's 1925 novel, The Great Gatsby.
+It tells the story of Marian Forrester and her husband, Captain Daniel Forrester, who live in the western town of Sweet Water along the Transcontinental Railroad.
+Throughout the story, Marian—a wealthy married socialite—is pursued by a variety of suitors.
+Her social decline is seen to represent the end of the American frontier.
+F. Scott Fitzgerald's 1925 novel, The Great Gatsby was significantly influenced by this work.

 Plot summary

 Niel Herbert, a young man who grows up in Sweet Water, witnesses the slow decline of Marian Forrester, for whom he feels very deeply, and also of the West itself from the idealized age of noble pioneers to the age of capitalist exploitation.